ansible-lockdown/RHEL7-STIG/doc/source/deviations.rst

   by default.
 They are often disabled because they could cause harm to a subset of systems.
 Each control has notes that explains the caveats of the control and how to enable it if needed.

+Verification Only
+  These controls have tasks that verify that a control is met.
+  These tasks do not take any action on the system, but they often display debug output with additional instructions for deployers.

 Deployers should review the full list of controls `sorted by implementation status <rhel7/auto_controls-by-status.html>`_.